vjworthington/ElectronicVirtualAssistant/README.md

 ```

 ### 3. Add API Key
-Open 'apikey.txt' and paste your OpenAI or OpenRouter API key.
+Open 'config.txt' and paste your OpenAI or OpenRouter API key.

 ### 4. Run the Program
 Double click: